JFrye2Fly/SOAR-EDR/README.md

 <h2>Final Takeaways</h2>

+<h4>It is great to get hands on Experience with and EDR and SOAR as these are things that security analysts may use on a daily basis!</h4>

 <P>How cool is it to be able to isolate a machine!
 In the real word this is extremely important to be able to stop malware/ransomware or any other malicious program from spreading throughout the network.
 It is almost like removing cancer from the body before it can spread!</P>